obriencj/koji-smoky-dingo/docs/commands/open.rst

 The type ``build-dir`` accepts a build as the argument, and will open the storage directory for that build's archives and logs.

+Version 2.0.0 added the ``--print`` option to facilitate simply outputting the relevant URL without needing to execute a command such as ``echo``

 Configuration
 -------------